trec-web/trec-web-2013/README.md

 For training purposes, systems can work with previous years' adhoc topics using ClueWeb09.
 To aid this process we have provided in this github repository:
- 1) Baseline runs over TREC Web Track 2012 topics and collection (using ClueWeb09).
+ 1) Baseline runs over TREC Web Track 2012 and 2013 topics and collection (using ClueWeb09).
  2) An updated version of standard TREC evaluation tools that compute risk-sensitive versions of retrieval effectiveness measures, based on a provided baseline run.